Our Classroom Saint is

 --------------

-Reading: We read the book The Farmer's Away!
-Baa!
-Neigh! this week.
+Reading: We read the books Mary's Baby, I Just Like You, and Nicholas of Myra, Giver of Many Gifts this week.
 We begin each story time with songs about the parts of the book (Front cover, back cover, title, and spine!") and how to read and write ("Top to bottom, left to right, left to write!").
-We beginning to predict what will happen next in each book.
+We predict what will happen next in each book.
 We also are learning what the Author and Illustrator do for each book.

-Writing: We learned that when we color, we should hold the crayon with a grip that seems like an alligator chomping down on the crayon or a crab's claw.
-Eventually, it will become a three-point grip.
+We learned that when we color, we should hold the crayon with a grip that seems like an alligator chomping down on the crayon or a crab's claw.
+It needs to be a three-point grip.
 We need to keep the students from using a fist grip.
 We talked about how we only color on the paper and that we have to use "little strokes for little folks" and not scribble with big lines.
-We need to use different colors on all our pages, because the world has lots of different colors in it.
+We need to use different colors on all our pages, because God made the world with lots of different colors in it.
 Finally, we need to color in the lines and color in all the white space.

 We are learning to identify our names that our parents and God gave us.
 We are recognizing that everyone's name starts with a different letter and each name has many different letters in it.
-We worked on a craft that used the letters in our name written on crayons, we placed them in the correct order, and glued them into a crayon box.
+In the beginning of each class, we identify our name tags and place them on our "Purple Wall".
+This week, we finished our Name Tracing and Name Writing Assessment.

 We are practicing to make the sign of the cross correctly.
-We learned three prayers (beginning of the day, before snack, and end of the day).
-Following our prayer, we ask our classroom saint -- St. Teresa of Calcutta (Mother Teresa) -- to pray for us and to help us be good friends who are kind to others and who love Jesus.
+We recite three prayers (beginning of the day, before snack, and end of the day).
+Following our prayer, we ask St. Teresa of Calcutta (Mother Teresa), St. Lawrence, and St. Nicholas to pray for us and to help us be good friends who are kind to others and who love Jesus.
 We bless ourselves with Holy Water as we leave the classroom at the end of class each day.
-We are focusing on asking God to help us make good green/thumbs up choices as we bless ourselves.
+We are focusing on asking God to help us make good green/thumbs up choices, follow directions, and make us good friends as we bless ourselves.

-Social Studies: We learned the Pledge of Allegiance Friday and will continue to stress how we have to thank God for allowing us to live in this great United States of America.
+Social Studies: We recite the Pledge of Allegiance every day and will continue to stress how we have to thank God for allowing us to live in this great United States of America.

 Social and Emotional: Since this may be the very first time many of us have been away from our families and caregivers, separation anxiety is a daily struggle and is very typical.
 We are trying to ease our little cutie pies' fears and allow them to feel those feelings without making them embarrassed or shaming them.
 Our goal is make every student feel safe, loved, and heard.
 We are also working on our listening skills and trying to follow directions throughout the class time.
 We need to respect our new friends by keeping our hands and feet to ourselves as well.